MA, BA (Hons), PGCE

 BA (Hons) Communication Design and Strategy

-Communication Design and Strategy course information
+BA (Hons) Communication Design and Strategy course information

 With an emphasis on hands-on learning, you'll explore key facets of impactful communication design, from graphic design to digital and print media.
 Alongside this, students will understand the world of business strategy, covering topics like marketing strategies, consumer behaviour, and business operations.

-By amalgamating these creative and commercial elements, the course presents an interdisciplinary approach that offers a thorough understanding of communication design in a business context.
+BA (Hons) Communication Design and Strategy presents an interdisciplinary approach that offers a thorough understanding of communication design in a business context.
 You'll also cultivate strong research skills, enabling you to decipher complex issues and make informed strategic decisions.
 This comprehensive course prepares graduates to effectively merge creative design with the structure of business strategy, unlocking new pathways to influence and engage target audiences.

-Throughout the BA (Hons) Communication Design and Strategy course, you'll create a portfolio of work that's been directed by you, showcasing your acquired skills, personalised creative practice, and strategic proficiency.
+Throughout your time BA (Hons) Communication Design and Strategy course, you'll build a strong portfolio of work that's self-directed, showcasing your acquired skills, personalised creative practice, and strategic proficiency.
+It'll demonstrate your creative abilities, from problem-solving to impressing prospective employers for the dynamic field of communication design.

 The curriculum takes an interdisciplinary approach, incorporating creative design, visual identity, digital and print media, advertising, and branding.
 This is expertly balanced with a focus on business operations, marketing strategies, and consumer behaviour, enabling a robust understanding of both the artistic and commercial aspects of communication design.